-Parking facilities and outdoor special events held on or near the gaming premises shall be actively monitored by Security employee(s) to provide safe use for the patron(s) and employee(s).
+Parking facilities and outdoor special events held on or near the gaming premises shall be actively monitored Licensees shall take steps to ensure all areas of a gaming property are regularly monitored by Security employee(s) to provide safe use for the patron(s) and employee(s).
 A licensee may engage a third party to provide security on the premises outside of the Gaming Areas, as long as the third party employees have no role in security over gaming activities.
+At no time shall a patron or employee be allowed on the gaming floor if their appearance has been disguised in a way that would prevent positive identification.
+A medical face mask can be worn but must be easily removable to allow for identification.